jerzual/minotaur/README.md

 ## Technical stuff

-Like a lot of my projects the main goal here is to experiment with technology and programming paradigms. here we will be playing with :
+Like a lot of my projects the main goal here is to experiment with technology and programming paradigms. here i was be playing with :

 * browser 3D thanks to webGL and ThreeJS
 * MVC for the game UI, whatever works for the 3D scene.